-Different from many Western languages, onomatopoeias have a lot of importance, being frequent in the Japanese language.
-They are very commonly used, much more than in any other language.
+Unlike many Western languages, onomatopoeias are very important and frequent in the Japanese language.
+They are used much more than in any other language.

-Onomatopoeias can be written in either hiragana or katakana.
-They are also commonly used in casual phrases and everyday conversations.
-It is not considered childish or unusual to speak, but it is part of Japanese vocabulary and everyday life.
+Onomatopoeias can be written in both hiragana and katakana.
+They are also commonly used in informal phrases and everyday conversations.
+It is not considered childish or unusual to speak, but it is part of the Japanese vocabulary and daily life.

-Japanese can use the inherited version of foreign languages "onomatope" [オノマトペ].
-Japanese onomatopoeias are divided into 5 categories, we will examine each of them and see a list of each.
+The Japanese can use the inherited version from foreign languages “onomatope” [オノマトペ].
+Onomatopoeias in Japanese are divided into 5 categories; we will examine each of them and see a list of each.

 We also recommend reading: